We need your words – SUBMIT NOW

 Philip Rogerson read Classics at Oxford.
 He has taught in a wide range of institutions: from UN (refugee camps in Jordan) to university (Oxford).
-Philip has been an HMC/ISI inspector of schools and is currently Director of Higher Education and Careers at Sherborne School.
+Philip has been an HMC/ISI inspector of schools and has was Director of Higher Education and Careers at Sherborne School from 1997 to 2017.

 Rebecca Westrup is a Lecturer in Education and joined the University of East Anglia's School of Education and Lifelong learning in 2011.
 In addition to researching academic writing and the construction of identities, Rebecca is interested in learning, teaching and research methodologies which explore the construction of identities across cultures.
 She has developed, co-taught and delivered short English Language, Literacy and Learning programmes in South Africa, India and Malawi.